yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 ### What would you like to work on next week?
 * Finalizing research questions
 * Finalizing the methodology for the project
-* Experiments
-* Looking into MICCA 2023
+* Experiments - looking into MICCA 2023
+  * Experiment 1 - on webpage**
+      - ‘command F’ - ‘cancer’
+      - randomly selecting papers

 ### Where do you need help from Veronika?
 * Finalizing research questions